 The DeLorean DMC-12 is a beautiful automotive design by Giorgetto Giugiaro of Ital Design.
 The car is skinned with brushed 304 stainless steel.
 Under the skin is a fiberglass body that rests upon an epoxy coated mild steel (Lotus inspired) sub-frame supporting the engine, transmission, and suspension.

 The Tesla Model S has set the standard for production 100% electric vehicles.
 It is designed from the ground up as a battery electric drive rear wheel drive vehicle.
-In the Model S 70D (dual motor) configuration a drive unit (consisting of motor, inverter, and transmission) drives the front wheels and an identical drive unit drives the rear wheels.
+In the Model S 70D (dual motor) configuration a drive unit (consisting of motor, inverter, and transmission) drives the front wheels and an near-identical drive unit drives the rear wheels.

 The DeLorean engine is a V6 aluminium PRV 2.85L (PRV for Peugeot Renault Volvo).
 The car is rear wheel drive (RWD) and rear-engined (engine center weight aft of the rear wheels).
 The transmission sits to the front of the engine (more forward in the car) and drives half-axles to each of the rear wheels.
 The engine in stock configuration is reportedly measured at 105HP at the wheels.